-- So you don’t worry about squishing your child while co-sleeping in the tent.
+- Don’t worry about squishing your child while co-sleeping in the tent.

-- To have somewhere to put your child while you do camp chores.
+- Have somewhere to put your child while you do camp chores.

-- Keep mosquitoes off your child (many have built-in mosquito nets).
+- Keep mosquitoes off your child (some beds have built-in mosquito nets).

 - Prevent your child from wriggling all over the tent (and kicking you in the face!)